preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + Part of a News Letter implementation.
 + Part of a Event Management implementation.

-And that's just seom examples.
+And that's just some examples.

 Settings
 *********